 For spouses who do not qualify for direct payments from DFAS, they will receive payments pursuant to a Sacramento divorce settlement agreement.
 Keep in mind that the award of military retired pay may be in addition to Sacramento child support and Sacramento spousal support.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing all aspects of a military divorce and military benefits.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing all aspects of a military divorce and military benefits.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 Former Spouse Military Pension Share